Railroad Terms

 Enclosed freight car for carrying three levels of automobiles.

-Truck Hunting
+Truck hunting

 Rapid oscillation of an empty car truck at high speeds where the flanges tend to ride up on the head of the rail.